Early Beta

 - Access the dashboard: the deskbird Dock icon appears in the bottom-right system tray (click the ^ arrow if hidden).
 Users click it and select "Open Dashboard".

-Once installed and signed in, deskbird Dock runs silently in the background.
+Once installed and activated — either through manual sign-in or through a managed deployment — deskbird Dock runs silently in the background.
 When a user's device connects to a recognized office network, the app:

 - Detects the office automatically based on the network